Obstetrics and Gynaecology

 • HVS (if PROM)

-• Check computer system for history of resistant organisms, e.g. MRSA, ESBL
+• Check lab results for history of resistant organisms, e.g. MRSA, ESBL

 • Checks patient’s allergy status and stage of pregnancy